 The United Kingdom is internationally important for its numbers of wintering waterbirds, and many of these are monitored annually by the Wetland Bird Survey (WeBS) counts.
 However, the WeBS counts are mostly made on estuaries and inland waterbodies, therefore leaving the majority of the coastline uncounted.
-The 2015/16 Non-Estuarine Waterbird Survey (NEWS) will focus coverage on these important and under-recorded habitats.
+In 2015/16 the Non-Estuarine Waterbird Survey (NEWS) focussed on covering those important and under-recorded habitats.

 It is known that important populations of several species such as Purple Sandpipers and Turnstone occur around our shores outside of estuaries, and consequently are not monitored annually.
-Following the original Winter Shorebird Count carried out in 1985 and NEWS counts in 1997/98 and 2006/07, the third repeat of NEWS will be carried out this coming winter.
+Following the original Winter Shorebird Count carried out in 1985 and NEWS counts in 1997/98 and 2006/07, the third repeat of NEWS was carried out during the winter of 2015/16.

-The non-estuarine coastline is broken up into count sectors approximately 2km long, though some are shorter and some longer.
-There are 10 priority sectors which have been selected at random in each region.
-These priority sectors will be allocated first and then the others will be available for allocation.
-The survey runs from 1st December 2015 to 31st January 2016 and just a single count is needed, with all birds and mammals using the sector recorded.
+The non-estuarine coastline was broken up into count sectors approximately 2km long, though some were shorter and some longer.
+There were 10 priority sectors which were selected at random in each region.
+These priority sectors were allocated first and then the others were made available for allocation.
+The survey ran from 1st December 2015 to 31st January 2016 and just a single count was completed, with all birds and mammals using the sector recorded.

 *** The recording period for the Non-Estuarine Waterbird Survey has now ended ***

-- The survey will be carried out in conjunction with the Wetland Bird Survey, so if you are an existing WeBS Counter who uses WeBS Online, the NEWS options to select sectors will automatically appear on your WeBS Data Home page.
+- The survey was carried out in conjunction with the Wetland Bird Survey, therefore the NEWS online interface was made available on the WeBS Data Home page.